 With the staggering number of considerations to make, choosing the right dan cong can be challenging.
 So I asked some of my tea colleagues to talk about how to recognize and select dan cong teas.

 Jason Chen (a.k.a.
 JC) is founder of C.C.
-Fine Tea Corp and author of A Tea Lover’s Travel Diary: Phoenix Single-Tree Oolong Tea Tie Kuan Yin Oolong Tea.
+Fine Tea Corp (broken link) and author of A Tea Lover’s Travel Diary: Phoenix Single-Tree Oolong Tea Tie Kuan Yin Oolong Tea.

 Austin Hodge (a.k.a.
 AH) is President of Seven Cups Fine Chinese Teas.